BetterThanTomorrow/calva/docs/site/connect.md

 !!!
 Note
     There is a Calva command for copying the Jack-in command line to the clipboard.

+### Starting the REPL from application code?

+If your project is setup so that the REPL server is started by the application code, you will need to get the cider-nrepl middleware in place.
+See the cider-nrepl docs about [embedding nREPL in your application](https://docs.cider.mx/cider-nrepl/usage.html#via-embedding-nrepl-in-your-application).

 ## Monorepos / multiple Clojure projects in one workspace

 If the workspace is a monorepo, Polylith repo or just a repository with more than one Clojure project, Calva will start the connect sequence with prompting for which project to start/connect to.